 The best part about this Korean beef is how quick it comes together.
 If you use pre-minced garlic, ginger paste, and instant rice, this meal is a cinch to pull off in 20 minutes or less.
 It’s one meal I have completely memorized and don’t even measure ingredients for.
 Definitely a family favorite!
 I hope you love it too!

-(Cheap) Korean Beef
+(Cheap) Korean Beef with Vegetables

 - 1 Tbsp sesame oil